 Personal communications and unpublished data.
 JADA requires that authors request and receive permission from each person identified in the manuscript as a source of information in a personal communication or as a source for unpublished data.
 By submitting their manuscripts, authors represent and warrant to JADA that such permission has been obtained, if applicable.
 JADA strongly recommends that such permissions be in writing and that authors should maintain the signed statements in their records for a reasonable period of time after publication of their work in JADA.
 Authors must specify in the manuscript the date of the communication or the data, as well as whether the communication was written or oral.

 Copyright transfer.
 The American Dental Association owns the copyright for all editorial content published in The Journal.
-A statement requiring copyright transfer from authors, signed by each author, must be submitted with the manuscript.
-The copyright transfer form (PDF) may be reproduced.
-Manuscripts submitted without the requisite Copyright Transfers will not be reviewed unless and until JADA’s Editor receives a valid, executed JADA Copyright Transfer Agreement from each author.
-(The Copyright Transfer form may be scanned and uploaded on Manuscript Central or may be faxed to the JADA editorial office at 1-716-829-6053.)
+Each author on a manuscript must submit a statement transferring copyright to the ADA.
+After a manuscript is submitted and the editorial staff has checked it in, each author will receive an e-mail prompting him or her to log into JADA ScholarOne Manuscripts, visit the Corresponding Author Center, complete the copyright transfer form (as well as the conflict of interest form, which is discussed in the Disclosure section below) and submit it as directed in ScholarOne.
+Manuscripts submitted without the requisite signed Copyright Transfers will not be reviewed unless and until JADA’s Editor receives a valid, executed JADA Copyright Transfer Agreement from each author.
 If the manuscript is rejected by the ADA, all copyrights in the manuscript will be retained by the author(s).
 All accepted manuscripts and their accompanying illustrations become the permanent property of the American Dental Association and may not be published elsewhere in full or in part, in print or electronically, without written permission from the ADA’s Publishing Division.

 Reprint permission.
 If the manuscript contains any material, either text or illustrations, that is either exactly reproduced or adapted from a published source, the author is responsible for obtaining written permission from the publisher of that source work—or the person or agency holding the copyright, if not the publisher—to reproduce the material in JADA.
 JADA will not reproduce such material without written permission.
 The official JADA template letter (DOC) for this purpose is available online in Microsoft Word format.
 The author must submit a copy of the permission letter and provide JADA with complete citation information for the reproduced material.